-As one the cutest quilted competitors, The North Face ThermoBall boasts a wonderful warmth to compression ratio that shouldn't be missed.
-The jacket utilizes little balls of synthetic insulation that apparently mimics the properties of down.
-As a result, it has a higher loft to warmth ratio.
-While it's loftier and warmer than competitors like the Patagonia Micro Puff, our Top Pick for Lightweight Adventures, it's not as lightweight or compressible.
-It does have it's own stow-away system and can easily be stuffed into a pack or clipped to a harness.
-Our testers loved the versatile fit and extra length in the arms in the torso, in addition to the super cute baffling patterns.
-We only wished it was a touch more breathable.
+As one of the cutest quilted competitors, The North Face ThermoBall boasts an exceptional warmth to the compression ratio.
+The jacket utilizes little balls of synthetic insulation that mimics the properties of down; as a result, it has a higher loft to warmth ratio.
+It has its own stow-away system and can easily be stuffed into a pack or clipped to a harness.
+Our testers loved the versatile fit and extra length in the arms in the torso, in addition to the super cute baffling patterns; we only wished it was a touch more breathable.
 Layer it under or a shell when the weather gets grim or wear it alone during the Spring, Fall, and warmer Winter days.

 Our Analysis and Test Results

-The North Face ThermoBall boasts a great warmth to weight ratio.
-It's perfect to use as a layer or standalone jacket depending on the temps outdoors.
-Take it with you on pretty much any adventure you can think of!
-The hydrophobic insulation will also keep you warm when wet.
+The ThermoBall boasts a high warmth to weight ratio.
+It's perfect to use as a layer or standalone jacket, depending on the temps outdoors.
+Take it with you on pretty much any adventure you can think of, as the hydrophobic insulation will also keep you warm when wet.

-Compared to some quilted competitors, this jacket is a little warmer, scoring a six out of ten in this category.
-Its shell isn't anything special - just a 100% nylon 15D ripstop shell, but it does have a great internal hemline drawcord that will seal in the jacket's warmth with one pull.
+Compared to some quilted competitors, this jacket is a little warmer.
+Its shell isn't anything special; it's a 100% nylon 15-D ripstop shell, but it does have a great internal hemline drawcord that will seal in the jacket's warmth with one pull.
 The hood is fitted but doesn't have a pull-string adjustment.
 What truly makes the difference is its ThermoBall insulation, sandwiched in the square baffles of its shell and liner.

-When we did a comparison of the Patagonia Nano Puff and the ThermoBall (both quilted jackets with similar wind resistance) on a cold winter hike, we discovered that the ThermoBall provided more warmth.
-The North Face claims its warmth is equivalent to 600 fill goose fill down, but we are reluctant to confirm such a number, especially since most lightweight down jackets are still made with at least 800 fill down.
+The ThermoBall provides lots of on-trail warmth.
+The North Face claims its warmth is equivalent to 600 fill goose fill down, but we are reluctant to confirm such a number, especially since most lightweight down jackets is still made with at least 800 fill down.
 In our observation, we will say that it was one of the warmest lightweight, quilted jackets we tested.

 Weight & Compression

 As a quilted jacket, this model is designed to be easily compressed and lightweight.
-Weighing only 325 grams, it is the fourth lightest jacket tested.
-We love that this jacket compresses into its hand pocket and has a carabiner loop to clip to a harness or backpack.
-Also, it is super easy to stuff away into the corner of a pack when not in use.
-It scores an eight out of ten in this metric.
+Weighing only 11.46 ounces, we love that it compresses into its hand pocket and has a carabiner loop to clip to a harness or backpack.
+It's super easy to stuff away into the corner of a pack when not in use, compressing to the size of a grapefruit.

 Comfort & Coziness

-Scoring a six out of ten in this category, this lofty jacket is not as cozy and comfortable as other options out there.
-What we like is the elastic wrist cuffs, fitted helmet-compatible hood, two large interior storage pockets (no zipper) and two handwarmer pockets.
-While this jacket doesn't have fleece lining the interior of the jacket like the OR Women's Ascendant Hoody or a fur-lined hood and collar, like the Columbia Mighty Lite Hooded Plush, it all works out because it's built to be a less featured, compressible, and lightweight contender.
+This lofty jacket is not as cozy and comfortable as other options out there.
+What we like is the elastic wrist cuffs, fitted helmet-compatible hood, two large interior storage pockets (no zipper), and two handwarmer pockets.
+While this jacket doesn't have a plethora of fancy features, it's built as a simple, compressible, and lightweight contender.

-The hand pockets are quite large and accommodate gloved hands easily.
+The hand pockets are decently sized and accommodate gloved hands easily.
 However, unlike most other jackets tested, this one does not have a zipper garage or an internal zippered chest pocket.
 It also lacks any liners in the hand pockets and doesn't have any cozy chin guard features.
-Our testers also love that the slippery liner and face fabric makes layering with any other fabric easy.
+Our testers also love that the slippery liner and face fabric makes layering with any other material easy.
 As a result, it's more versatile.

-Scoring an average six out of ten, like most of our quilted competitors, the ThermoBall provides a decent level of breathability, but it wasn't our favorite option for aerobic activities.
-The shell, in addition to the lofty insulation, heats up quickly and doesn't release much heat quickly as we found with more breathable jackets such as the Arc'teryx Atom LT, our Top Pick for Alpine Adventures.
+Like most of our quilted competitors, the ThermoBall provides a decent level of breathability, but it wasn't our favorite option for aerobic activities.
+The shell, in addition to the loftier insulation, it heats up quickly and doesn't release much heat quickly as we found with more breathable jackets.

 Style & Fit

 Our testers loved the style and versatile fit of this techie-looking jacket.
-It scores an eight out of ten because of its long cut and roomy fit that easily accommodates layers.
+It features a long cut and roomy fit that easily accommodates layers to be worn underneath.
 It hosts a flattering hourglass cut with a super roomy hood and square baffle pattern throughout the body and arms.
 It can be ordered with or without a hood.
-In addition, our testers of all shapes and sizes said that it fit them all.
+Also, our testers of all shapes and sizes said that it fits them all.

-In comparison, the jacket is roomier than the Patagonia Micro Puff and the Arc'teryx Atom LT.
-The fabric is shiny, giving it a more 'techie' look, but our testers thought it was perfect to wear both to the crag and out with friends.
+The fabric is shiny, giving it a more 'techie' look, but our testers thought it was perfect to wear both to the crag or hiking and out with friends.
 The size is true to fit.

 The North Face ThermoBall Hoody offers a great warmth to compression ratio.
 It's lightweight, has its own stow system, and pretty inexpensive (comparatively).
 It's a great layering piece for winter and a wonderful stand-alone jacket for the spring, summer, and fall.